Croydon/pt-recap/Readme.md

   * recap can be successfully build in a clear, sterile environment
   * no tests are getting broken unknowingly
     * people can be lazy and they might not execute the tests locally at all times 😄
+    * CI is notify developers if something broke
   * the code coverage is known and visible at all times, which can be a motivational factor to actual increase it
     * fully in the spirit of [Gamification](https://en.wikipedia.org/wiki/Gamification)

+Furthermore, recap is using Continuous Deployment (CD) to publish new releases to https://test.pypi.org/project/recap/

 ## License